Check out a sample report!

 - Optimize ads and try to improve conversion rates.

 When asked for his advice for low-scoring marketers, Stefan suggests to:

-Use the comments function within AdWords Editor to make notes of what you do
+- Use the comments function within Google Ads Editor to make notes of what you do

 For more detailed information about Stefan’s winning techniques and suggestions, read the full interview on our blog.